 - Preheat oven to 450 degrees.

 - Line the bottom of a broiler pan with foil and grease the top of the pan with coconut oil, olive oil. or spray oil.
-Place as many frozen wings as will comfortably fit in a single-layer.
+Place as many frozen wings as will comfortably fit in a single-layer

 - Bake for 1 hour, or until nicely browned and crispy.

-- Crank the heat up to broil, then take out the wings and turn them over with tongs.
+- Take out the wings and turn them over with tongs.

-- Place back in the oven and broil for about 5 – 8 minutes, or until they get some nice color and look crispy.
+- Place back in the oven and cook for about 15 more minutes, or until they get some nice color and look crispy.
 If they are not browned by this time, turn the oven on broil and broil until crispy, 2 - 5 minutes.
-Watch them carefully so they don't burn Then, place wings in a large mixing bowl or Tupperware container.
+Watch them carefully so they don't burn Then, place wings in a large mixing bowl.

-- Heat the Franks hot sauce, steak seasoning, and sugar over medium heat in a saucepan and bring to boil, allow to bubble 30 seconds to 1 minute.
+- Heat the Franks hot sauce, steak seasoning, and BBQ Sauce over medium heat in a saucepan and bring to boil, allow to bubble 30 seconds to 1 minute.

 - Pour the sauce over the wings and toss to combine.